-A discussion regarding the Board's basis for approving the Funds' investment advisory agreements with iM Global and each sub-advisor is included in the Funds' Semi-Annual Report to Shareholders for the period ended June 30, 2023.
+A discussion regarding the Board's basis for approving, the Funds' investment advisory agreements with iM Global and each sub-advisor (other than with respect to the APA Enhanced Income Municipal Fund) is included in the Funds' Form N-CSR for the period ended June 30, 2024.
+With respect to the APA Enhanced Income Municipal Fund, a discussion regarding the Board's basis for approving the Fund's investment advisory agreements with iM Global and APA is included in the Fund's Form N-CSR for the period ended December 31, 2024.